 There are various factors to consider when choosing the best church accounting software, including your church’s budget, size, and unique needs.
 While every software in our guide is worth using, we recommend Aplos because of its robust, flexible, and easy-to-use features for church accounting.
 If your church wants to focus more on the accounting side, we recommend QuickBooks Online or QuickBooks Premier Nonprofit.

-Small churches can start with Wave because it’s free, even if it cannot track separate funds, and has unlimited users.
+Small churches can start with Wave because it has a free version, even if it cannot track separate funds and has only one user.
 If your church needs an affordable payroll add-on, IconCMO is the best choice.
 For robust congregation management features, we recommend PowerChurch Plus because of its outstanding member profiles and church management functions.